 What should I do now?

 Inspect hemlocks for the presence of this pest.
-Infestations may be seen throughout the year, but are most obvious in the winter months.
+Infestations may be seen throughout the year, but are most obvious from November through April.

 Should I cut down my hemlocks if I find an infestation?